apache/sling-whiteboard/sling-org-apache-sling-graphql-schema/README.md

 ## Provider bundles

-To provide partials, a bundle sets a `Sling-GraphQL-Schema` header in its OSGi manifest, with a value that points to one or several paths where partials are found.
+To provide partials, a bundle sets a `Sling-GraphQL-Schema` header in its OSGi manifest, with a value that points to one or several paths where partials are found in the bundle resources.

 A partial is a text file with a `.graphql.partial.txt` extension that has the following structure: